geraveoyomama/sconce/README.md

 ## podman TorchAPI Server in Debian-slim with Wine 9
 ---

 This is a container image you can build yourself from Debian-slim.
-It will launch Space Engineers Torch Server, and you can interact with it through a passworded VNC server, or through Command Line Interface (CLI).
+It will launch Space Engineers Torch Server, and you can interact with it through a password protectedVNC server.

 This was created by combining previous work done by very smart people.